 After a diagnosis of wrist injury, your management plan should include physical therapy treatment as often as possible.

 SportsMed electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief.
-It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with peroneal muscle rehabilitation.
+It is also designed and programmed to aid circulation, reduce inflammation, hasten healing and help with muscle rehabilitation.

 - RELIEVE mode: